Manvel/blog/pages/projects/fuck-yeah-button.md

 ---
 title: Fuck Yeah Button
 subtitle: (or how did I spend my summer)
 description: Story of the Fuck Yeah Button creation.
-This happens to be the most silly project I have ever worked on and it wouldn't have happened if, not...
+This happens to be the most silly project I have ever worked on and it happens to be the result of a regular discussion during the lunch at our office.
 image: images/projects/fyeah/logo.png
 author: saroyanm
 date: 2018-12-26